Uppsala-Monitoring-Centre/WHO-UMC-IDMP-Service/input/pagecontent/index.md

 #### Access to the WHO-UMC IDMP FHIR server

 ##### Production
-The poroduction FHIR server can be reached at [https://idmp.who-umc.org/fhir](https://idmp.who-umc.org/fhir).
-To get access to the production server, please contact asa.parnaste [at] who-umc.org .
+The production FHIR server can be reached at [https://idmp.who-umc.org/fhir](https://idmp.who-umc.org/fhir).
+To get access to the production server, please contact asa.parnaste [at] who-umc.org.

 ##### Preview
-The poroduction FHIR server can be reached at [https://preview-idmp.who-umc.org/fhir](https://preview-idmp.who-umc.org/fhir).
-To get access to the preview server, please contact asa.parnaste [at] who-umc.org .
+The preview FHIR server can be reached at [https://preview-idmp.who-umc.org/fhir](https://preview-idmp.who-umc.org/fhir).
+To get access to the preview server, please contact asa.parnaste [at] who-umc.org.

 ##### Proof of Concept
-The (PoC) FHIR server can be reached at [https://poc-idmp.who-umc.org/fhir](https://poc-idmp.who-umc.org/fhir).
+The PoC FHIR server can be reached at [https://poc-idmp.who-umc.org/fhir](https://poc-idmp.who-umc.org/fhir).
 A tutorial with examples is found at [https://poc-idmp.who-umc.org/](https://poc-idmp.who-umc.org/)